sappelhoff/pyprep/.github/CONTRIBUTING.md

 - `pytest` to run tests and coverage
 - `pre-commit run -a` to run style checks (Ruff and some additional hooks)

+## Logging conventions

+`pyprep` is a library, so it never decides where log records go.
+It configures nothing on import, and library code must never configure the root logger, add a handler, or touch another package's logger (including MNE's).
+Those are the application's calls to make; `setup_logging` and `set_log_level` exist so that the application can make them in one line.

+Note that we deliberately do *not* install a `NullHandler` on the `pyprep` logger.
+A `NullHandler` satisfies the handler search in `logging.Logger.callHandlers`, which stops `logging.lastResort` from firing and would silently drop warnings and errors instead of merely hiding `"INFO"`.
+We want quiet, not silent. `tests/test_logging.py` enforces both properties from a clean interpreter.

+Within the library:

+- one `logger = logging.getLogger(__name__)` per module, at module level, so records carry the module they came from
+- never `print` from library code; user-facing output is the application's job
+- pass arguments to the logging call (`logger.info("Found %s bads", n)`) rather than formatting the string yourself, so the work is skipped when the level is off
+- log values with a label.
+A bare `logger.info(some_number)` produces an unreadable line, and the examples render their log output into the docs

+`pyprep/_logging.py` is a verbatim copy of the same module in a few sibling projects, save for the package name in `LOGGER_NAME` and the docstrings.
+If you change its behavior, the copies need to stay in sync.

 ## Building the documentation

 The documentation can be built using [Sphinx](https://www.sphinx-doc.org).